Skip to main content

 • optimization

-18 mentions Positive Neutral Negative
+9 mentions Positive Neutral Negative

 • “It's a great game; there have been some issues on any 2GHz graphics cards (basically any low-end laptop), but the game itself is solid and the devs are working on the optimization issues.”

 • “Decent game, but it needs optimization, or at least some graphics settings.
-How is this thing maxing out a GPU that runs Cyberpunk on medium 60 FPS?”
+How is this thing maxing out a GPU that runs Cyberpunk on medium at 60 FPS?”

 • “My PC is pretty good in terms of performance, and if it can stutter, then I can say the game might need some more optimization for the graphics.”

-• “Decent game, but it needs optimization, or at least some graphics settings.
+• “Decent game but it needs optimization, or at least some graphics settings.
 How is this thing maxing out a GPU that runs Cyberpunk on medium 60 fps?”

 • stability

-• “It's pretty bug free.”
+• “It's pretty bug-free.”

 • “Overall, it's pretty fun, runs great, and has a nice art style.”